-Guitarist Eric Daubert, who often performs with Matt Eckstine, is interviewed about the first records he remembers playing as a child, his connection with Matt Eckstine, his philosophy when performing, and much more.
+Guitarist Eric Daubert is interviewed about the first records he remembers playing as a child, his musical influences, his philosophy when performing, and much more.

 Some of my earliest music memories were listening to my cheap cassette boombox blasting Aerosmith’s Pump and Dire Straits Walk of Life.
 Still love that song.
 Also, riding around in my moms blue Volvo station wagon listening to Alabama and Michael Jackson’s Thriller.